Farmers Bank (Richmond, IN)

 Cause Details

-Bad investments in manufacturing enterprises and bad management led directors to close the bank and wind up affairs.
+Bank closed citing bad investments in manufacturing enterprises and bad management; directors moved to wind up affairs and pay depositors in full.

 Newspaper Excerpt